-- You have someone that will listen to your problems without judgement.
+- You have someone who will listen to your problems without judgment.

-- You have someone that can provide you with guidance and feedback.
+- You have someone who can provide you with guidance and feedback.

-- You have someone that will keep you accountable for the promises you make to yourself.
+- You have someone who will keep you accountable for the promises you make to yourself.